hack3rs.ca network-security

 3. DNS, HTTP, and TLS in a Real Request

-$ core idea: A user requests a website.
-The endpoint first resolves a name via DNS (often through a local resolver, enterprise DNS, or encrypted DNS).
-Then it opens a TCP session (or QUIC/UDP for HTTP/3), negotiates TLS, and finally exchanges HTTP requests and responses.
+$ core idea: A browser visit starts with DNS.
+The endpoint queries a resolver — local, enterprise, or encrypted — gets an IP, opens a TCP session (or QUIC for HTTP/3), negotiates TLS, then exchanges HTTP requests and responses.
+Each step leaves different evidence in different places.

 $ prove understanding: Trace a typical web request from DNS resolution through TLS and HTTP response.